 How to Decorate a Small Apartment

-I’ve discovered that a part of adulthood (at least for women), is this thing that I like to call “nesting” syndrome.
+I’ve discovered that a part of adulthood, is this thing I like to call “nesting syndrome.”
 By definition, nesting is the inborn instinct to settle down and make a new place your home.
 This means you have the urge to make the space your own.

-This also means it is now extremely exciting to enter stores like Bed Bath and Beyond and HomeGoods.
+This also means it’s now extremely exciting to enter stores like Bed Bath and Beyond and HomeGoods.
 I specifically remember walking into the home section of a T.J.
 Maxx while in college thinking…Why am I so excited about these rugs and lamps?
 The nester was coming out in me.

 Making your very own home is an exciting freedom that declares to the world, “this is my house and it’s a reflection of who I am and who I want to be!”
 I mean, let’s be honest, starting in our early twenties, we find ourselves creating Pinterest boards overflowing with idyllic pictures of our future home, perfectly planned down to the paint color we want on the walls.